vmprof/vmprof-python/docs/index.rst

 Introduction
 ============

-`vmprof`_ is a lightweight profiler for `CPython`_ 2.7, `CPython`_ 3, `PyPy`_,
+`vmprof`_ is a lightweight profiler for `CPython`_ 2.7, `CPython`_ 3 and `PyPy`_.
-and possibly even other non-Python virtual machines in the future.
 It helps you to find and understand the performance bottlenecks in your code.

-vmprof is a `statistical profiler`_: it gathers information about your code by continuously taking samples of the C call stack of the running program, at a given frequency.
+vmprof is a `statistical profiler`_: it gathers information about your code by continuously taking samples of the call stack of the running program, at a given frequency.
 This is similar to tools like `vtune`_ or `gperftools`_: the main difference is that those tools target C and C-like languages and are not very helpful to profile higher-level languages which run on top of a virtual